A BRIEF HISTORY

 In July 2020 stage 3 lock down restrictions were reintroduced for Melbourne which were to last for an additional six weeks, this was then followed by stricter stage 4 restrictions which continued on until mid November.
 As a consequence Darren conceded the traditional studio produced version of Sci-Fi Zone was now effectively cancelled which meant Talk Nerdy To Me was now the de facto 'Zed'.

-As Talk Nerdy To Me and Mos Eisley Monthly continued to broadcast live on Facebook, October 2020 saw the Sci-Fi Zone team release a new pre recorded show called Dags and MPS' Video Emporium where the hosts analysed and reviewed the latest episodes from Star Trek: Discovery (Season 3) and The Mandalorian (Season 2).
+While Talk Nerdy To Me and Mos Eisley Monthly continued to broadcast live on Facebook each week, October 2020 saw Darren conceive, produce and release a new pre recorded show called Dags and MPS' Video Emporium.
+This series saw the hosts review and analyse the latest release episodes of Star Trek: Discovery (Season 3) and The Mandalorian (Season 2).

-In December 2020 the Covid-19 lock down restrictions finally eased up, so Darren took the opportunity to end the runs of both Talk Nerdy To Me and Mos Eisley Monthly, both of which had successfully kept isolated fans entertained throughout the year.
+In December 2020 the Covid-19 lock down restrictions finally eased in Melbourne, so Darren took the opportunity to end the runs of both Talk Nerdy To Me and Mos Eisley Monthly which had successfully kept isolated fans entertained throughout what was a very difficult year.

 A new year and a new show, and with it a new direction